Updated on November 27, 2024

 What is a Cavity on a Baby Tooth?

-About 20 percent of children have untreated tooth decay in their baby teeth, and 21 percent of children between 6 and 11 years of age have cavities in their adult teeth.1
+About 20 percent of children have untreated tooth decay in their baby teeth.
+Additionally, 21 percent of children between 6 and 11 years of age have cavities in their adult teeth.

 What Causes Cavities on Baby Teeth?

-Baby tooth enamel is more fragile than permanent teeth.
-This makes them prone to “caries attacks.”
-The pits and fissures (deep grooves) on primary teeth are very thin, which creates an environment for:
+Baby tooth enamel is more fragile than permanent teeth, making them prone to “caries attacks”.
+The pits and fissures on primary teeth are also very thin, making it the ideal environment for:

 • Plaque retention